 The Navy Rate

 In the Navy, rates identify enlisted Sailors occupationally by pay grades E-1 through E-9 and reflect levels of aptitude, training, experience, knowledge, skill, and responsibility.
 Enlisted rates are divided into three groups: general rates (E-1 through E-3 apprenticeships), Petty Officers (E-4 through E-6), and Chief Petty Officers (E-7 through E-9).

-General rates are apprenticeships assigned to personnel at pay grades E-1 through E-3 to indicate their eligibility for entry into various ratings.
+General rates are apprenticeships assigned to personnel at pay grades E-1 through E-3 to indicate their eligibility for entry into various ratings (their specific Navy job).
 These apprenticeships are: Airman (AN), Fireman (FN), and Seaman (SN).

 - Per BUPERSINST 1430.16, Advancement to the next higher pay grade (to E-2 or E-3) is automatic -- no local action must be taken.
 Qualified candidates who complete service requirement of 9 months (Time in Rate from E-1 to E-2, and E-2 to E-3) between the 1st and 16th of the month will be advanced on the 16th day of that month; candidates who complete service requirement of 9 months on the 17th through the end of a month will be advanced on the 16th day of the following month.